 Enabling situational awareness is also a necessary component of safety for workers who are working in dangerous environments where moving objects have the potential to extract serious injury.
-Although hearing loss is a serious long term occupational health concern, workers and management are more concerned about minimising serious fatalities that can happen in an instant.
+Although hearing loss is a serious long-term occupational health concern, workers and management are more concerned about minimizing serious fatalities that can happen in an instant.

 Being able to communicate while wearing hearing protection is critical to compliance for many workers,

 but having situational awareness is absolutely necessary for all workers who are in dangerous environments.
 That is why hearing protection devices that not only deliver the total communication

 solution but also enable situational awareness should provide a significant compliance incentive to workers.

 Companies operating in the mining, aviation, transportation, construction, manufacturing, and agricultural industries should reconsider how human resistance is affecting their hearing conservation effectiveness.
 In these traditionally high noise industries, passive hearing protection solutions may not be delivering the best result for companies because workers may have good reasons for momentarily removing them or not wearing them properly.
 In fact, even just removing the hearing protector for 15 minutes can result in a 5dB reduction in the effectiveness of the hearing protector.
 Even such seemingly small non-compliance acts can seriously affect the levels of exposure to noise and thus the likelihood of NIHL, and ultimately the level of compensation claims targeting companies.